Rusticl

 If you need help ping karolherbst either in #dri-devel or #rusticl on OFTC.

-Also, make sure that before submitting code to verify the formatting is in order.
-That can easily be done via git ls-files */{lib,app}.rs | xargs rustfmt
+Also, make sure the formatting is in order before submitting code.
+That can easily be done via git ls-files */{lib,main}.rs | xargs rustfmt.

 When submitting Merge Requests or filing bugs related to Rusticl, make sure to add the Rusticl label so people subscribed to that Label get pinged.